95tann/Iris-Flower-DecisionTree-Classifier/README.md

-# Iris-Flower-DecisionTree-Classifier
+# Classifying Iris Flower Species
-Decision Tree used to classify species of Iris flower
+Decision Tree model used to classify species of Iris flower.
+Learn more about the theory behind decision trees [here].

 ### The relevant files in this repo include:
 - decisionTree.py  - Python code that builds decision tree and produces tree visualizations